 Social mobility and life chances

-Increasing ‘social mobility’ – as a marker for achieving ‘equality of opportunity’ – was one of the objectives of the last government, and it has also emerged as a core aim of the Coalition government.
+Increasing ‘social mobility’- as a marker for achieving ‘equality of opportunity’- was one of the objectives of the Labour government, and it has also emerged as a core aim of the Coalition government.
 Indeed, the Deputy Prime Minister has stated that, ‘Social mobility is what characterises a fair society, rather than a particular level of income equality.
 Inequalities become injustices when they are fixed; passed on, generation to generation’.
-Work under this theme will examine:
+Work under this theme examines:

 Back to main themes of Social Policy in a Cold Climate